austinszeng/thesis/copilot_eval/README.md

 If possible: similar to the paper, we will create box plots of non-vulnerable vs. vulnerable programs against the code assistant's (probability) score for each CWE scenario.

 ## Basic CodeQL Workflow:
+This is automated with the `main.sh` script's `run_codeql` function.
+Check comments for parameters.

 1. Create Database: